Musical elements in the discrete-time representation of sound: Introduction

-This article aims at representing musical structures and artifices by their discrete-time sonic characteristics.
-Results include mathematical relations, usually in terms of samples, and their direct computer program implementations.
-Despite the general interests involved, there are few books and computer implementations that tackle the subject.
-These mainly focus on computer implementations and ways to mimic traditional instruments, with scattered mathematical formalisms.
-A compilation of the works and their contributions is in the bibliography~\cite{dissertacao}.
-To the best of the author's knowledge, there is a lack of articles on the topic.
-Moreover, although current computer implementations use the analytical descriptions presented in this study in a implicit manner, it seems that there has been no concise and mathematical description of the processes implemented.
+This document provides a fundamental description of musical structures in discrete-time audio.
+The results include mathematical relations, usually in terms of musical characteristics and PCM samples, concise musical theory considerations, and their implementation as software routines both as very raw and straightforward algorithms and in the context of rendering musical pieces.
+Despite the general interests involved, there are only a few books and computer implementations that tackle the subject directly.
+These mainly focus on computer implementations and ways to mimic traditional instruments, with scattered mathematical formalisms for the basic notions.
+Articles on the topic appear to be lacking, to the best of our knowledge, although advanced and specialized developments are often reported.
+A compilation of such works and their contributions is in the Appendix G of~\cite{dissertacao}.
+Although current music software uses the analytical descriptions presented here, there is no concise mathematical description of them, and it is far from trivial to achieve the equations by analyzing the available software implementations.

-In order to address this concise description of musical elements and structures, in terms of the digitilized sound, the objectives of this paper are: